remix-run/react-router/docs/tutorials/framework.md

 > 🧐 Wait a sec ...
 How did the sidebar update?
 Where did we call the `action` function?
 Where's the code to re-fetch the data?
 Where are `useState`, `onSubmit` and `useEffect`?!

-This is where the "old school web" programming model shows up. [`<Form>`][form-component] prevents the browser from sending the request to the server and sends it to your route's `action`/`clientAction` function instead with [`fetch`][fetch].
+This is where the "old school web" programming model shows up. [`<Form>`][form-component] prevents the browser from sending the request to the server and sends it to your route's `action` function instead with [`fetch`][fetch].

 In web semantics, a `POST` usually means some data is changing.
-By convention, React Router uses this as a hint to automatically revalidate the data on the page after the `action` and/or `clientAction` finishes.
+By convention, React Router uses this as a hint to automatically revalidate the data on the page after the `action` finishes.

+In fact, since it's all just HTML and HTTP, you could disable JavaScript and the whole thing will still work.
+Instead of React Router serializing the form and making a [`fetch`][fetch] request to your server, the browser will serialize the form and make a document request.
+From there React Router will render the page server side and send it down.
+It's the same UI in the end either way.

+We'll keep JavaScript around though because we're going to make a better user experience than spinning favicons and static documents.

 ## Updating Data